 You don’t open a can of worms, and not expect to find any worms in it…

-In September we had signed the papers, negotiating a long settlement (January 15) in exchange for fifty grand off the price.
+In September 2017 our Australian Real Estate Adventure came to an end.
+We had signed the papers for Salter House, negotiating a long settlement (January 15) in exchange for fifty grand off the price.
 That gave us lots of time to think about what we wanted to do.
 Continue reading →

 About a year ago in an attempt to make some connections in Melbourne, I joined the Crosbie Crew, a horde of enthusiastic runners led by a guy named Tim Crosbie.
 A bunch of them had just finished an epic trail run and for the first couple of weeks, that was all they talked about.
 The Two Bays.
 I felt like I had missed out on the run of the century.
 It also seemed kind of crazy, to do a long trail run like that in the middle of the hot Australian summer.
 Continue reading →

 As many of you know from past posts, I’m a runner.
 I am much slower than I was in my 20s, and I rarely enter races any more.
 I find them a bit demoralizing, not to mention expensive.
 I’m not going to set any PRs, so why bother?